Nominet DNS Fund Application

 • The proposed activities must not depend on securing future funding from other sources.

 • The proposed activities should complete within six months of the start date.
+We anticipate a start date in December 2025 with completion by June 2026.
 During implementation of your activities, Nominet will explore with you the need for, and feasibility of, continuation funding beyond this date.

 2. Application Assessment